milli-consortium/milli.link/literature-and-archives.md

 We’re creating a crowdsourced list of **fiction and poetry** that features archives, or **helps us think about, imagine or question archives** and archiving.

 **What are your favourite works** that fit this bill?
-What thoughts or questions about archives do they dig up for you? **Help us build this resource** by sending us your recommendations [here ](https://docs.google.com/forms/d/e/1FAIpQLSesoH9eJCTiwFNWMpQk2S_cGmNt1uqOGqfTX6QG3DE6LBBDBA/viewform)before June 11.
+What thoughts or questions about archives do they dig up for you? **Help us build this resource** by sending us your recommendations [here ](https://docs.google.com/forms/d/e/1FAIpQLSesoH9eJCTiwFNWMpQk2S_cGmNt1uqOGqfTX6QG3DE6LBBDBA/viewform).

 ---